-Not discussing concrete values of a primary sex ratio, reported in numerous works, let's note the general picture.
-The primary sex ratio in humans, most likely, deviates from a 1 : 1 proportion towards surplus of man's zygotes, and it is, probably, higher, than a secondary sex ratio.
-The same picture is observed for some animals.
+Not discussing specific values of a primary sex ratio reported in numerous works, let's note the general picture.
+The primary sex ratio in humans, most likely, deviates from a 1 : 1 proportion towards a surplus of male zygotes, and it is probably higher than a secondary sex ratio.
+The same picture is observed for some animals, for which the data is available.
+A high mortality of males was discovered at the beginning of pregnancy in deer (Robinette et al., 1957) and cows (Chapman et al., 1938).
 This is the first group of unclear facts related to a sex ratio-high values of a primary and secondary sex ratio.